Workspaces

 Click Check In.

-The jobs are uploaded to the Server , and the Workspace appears in the Home tab with a status of Checked in.
+The jobs are uploaded to the Server and the workspace is deleted.

 Begin